 Some people suggest that you should feed them every other day, but in larger amounts.
 This is not great advice because they won’t be able to eat all of the food and the excess will just sit on the bottom of the tank and decay.

 If any food is left in the tank an hour after feeding, then you are probably over-feeding them.
 Remove the excess food to keep the water clean.

-There is no set amount of food to feed them, since different people use different foods.
+There is no set amount of food to feed them, as different people use different foods.
 One pinch of flake food is enough to keep them happy, use this to judge the amounts of other foods.
 Watch how much they each and adjust the amount you feed them accordingly.

 A regular routine isn’t essential.
-Their main purpose in life is to eat, so that they can grow.
+Their main purpose in life is to eat so that they can grow.
 This means that they will always be on the lookout for food regardless of when you add it to the tank.

 Once they have sprouted arms you can hold off on the feeding for a while.
 They will start to absorb their tail for nutrients, you will notice it begin to shrink.
 Start feeding them again when the tail has nearly disappeared.

 You can continue to feed them fish flakes, live and frozen foods, or any of the foods on the list above.